 Completing Jungles of Chult and Lost City of Omu

 The big difference between Chult and previous mods is that the campaigns can be completed at any time during the week.
 You can do it all on Monday if you like or you can spread it out.
 Doing everything doesn’t take very long either, but the mobs here are a bit tougher so you might need to gear up before starting here.
 (See our Gearing Up Guide for tips.)
-These zones are usually pretty populated with other people doing the quests so a lot of the hard ones like “House of the Crocodile” and “Fane of the Night Serpent” usually has folks that are also looking to complete it and will actively put groups together through the zone chat.
+These zones are usually pretty populated with other people doing the quests so a lot of the hard ones like “House of the Crocodile” and “Fane of the Night Serpent” usually have folks that are also looking to complete it and will actively put groups together through the zone chat.

 The fastest way to unlock all of Chult and Omu is to do all available quests from Celeste, Wakanga O’tamu and Ekene-Afa, as well as the quests from the camps in Soshenstar River and Lost City of Omu, until you have reached the full weekly haul.